waynekhan/waynekhan.github.io/index.md

 ---
 layout: default
+title: Home
+permalink: /
 ---

-Hello, thanks for visiting.
-You might want to check out some of my content then:
+Hello, thanks for visiting!
+You might want to check out some of my content:

-## Posts
+# Posts

 <ul>
   {% for post in site.posts %}